Jason101616/BTransX/README.md

 # BTransX
 The implementation of BTransE and BTransR for Cross-Lingual Taxonomy Alignment.
 ## Data input
-Datasets are required in the following format,
+Datasets are required in the following format, all entities and relations can be represented by ids.
+We call id the index of entities and relations.

 ZH triples: [ZH_h, ZH_t, ZH_r]